jhueppauff/IgniteTour2018/LearningPath - Site Reliability Engineering/SRE50/Responding to and learning from failure.md

 ## Mean time to recover (MTTR)

-- on average how long does it tkae to resore service when a service incident occurs
+- on average how long does it take to resore service when a service incident occurs

 ## Costs of Downtime